feature-engine/feature_engine/docs/quickstart.rst

 ===========

 If you're new to Feature-engine this guide will get you started.
-Feature-engine transformers have the methods fit() and transform() to learn parameters from the data and then modify the data.
+Feature-engine transformers have the methods `fit()` and `transform()` to learn parameters from the data and then modify the data.
 They work just like any Scikit-learn transformer.

 Installation
 ------------

 Feature-engine is a Python 3 package and works well with 3.6 or later.
 Earlier versions have not been tested.
-The simplest way to install Feature-engine is from PyPI with pip, Python's preferred package installer.
+The simplest way to install Feature-engine is from PyPI with pip:

 .. code-block:: bash